MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: The

 Then, an additional root finding procedure is required to find $t^*_\superB$:

-On the other hand, computing bounces times for the HBPS requires only a single root finding algorithm to solve Equation \eqref{eq:hbpsbounce}, bypassing the need for the minimization.
-This significantly reduces the number of numerical operations required relative to the BPS.
+On the other hand, computing bounces times for the \HBPS{} requires only a single root finding algorithm to solve Equation \eqref{eq:hbpsbounce}, bypassing the need for the minimization.
+This significantly reduces the number of required operations relative to the \BPS{}.

 For our applications, we solve for the roots using the Newton--Raphson algorithm for both samplers.
-Minima for the BPS are found using the Broyden--Fletcher--Goldfarb--Shanno algorithm \citep{wright1999numerical}, which we find to be faster for our applications than Newton--Raphson.
+Minima for the \BPS{} are found using the \textsc{bfgs} algorithm, which we find to be faster for our applications than Newton--Raphson.

-Constraints on the position parameter of the target can be handled in the same way as the BPS by elastically bouncing off of the boundaries \citep{bouchard2018bouncy}.
+Constraints on the position parameter space can be handled in the same way as the \BPS{} by elastically bouncing off of the boundaries \citep{bouchard2018bouncy}.
 The required computation of boundary event times is trivial as both samplers have constant velocities.